 Miami Seaquarium is on Virginia Key, just before Key Biscayne at the east end of the Rickenbacker Causeway.

 Bill Baggs Cape Florida State Park.
 Award-winning beach with hiking and biking trails, the Cape Florida Lighthouse and a view of historic Stiltsville from the south shore.

 Boater’s Grill, 1200 Crandon Blvd, Key Biscayne, is on the south end of Key Biscayne in Bill Baggs Cape Florida State Park, $8 per vehicle entrance fee).
-This fabulous little seafood restaurant has a deck for dining overlooking No Name Harbor, where transient boaters and visitors to the park often anchor overnight, and it is accessible by boat or car.
+This fabulous little seafood restaurant has a deck for dining overlooking No Name Harbor, where transient boaters and park visitors often anchor overnight, and it is accessible by boat or car.
 Also located within Bill Baggs Cape Florida State Park, The Lighthouse Cafe has a spectacular view of the beach and lighthouse

 The Rusty Pelican is on Virginia Key, overlooking the harbor that was carved out to create the Miami Marine Stadium.
 With its magnificent view of the Miami skyline across the bay, the Rusty Pelican is a popular destination for dining and bar-stool sailing.

-Directions: Take the Rickenbacker Causeway (near the end of I-95) to Key Biscayne.
+Directions: Take the Rickenbacker Causeway (near the southernmost end of I-95) to Key Biscayne.
 Go over the causeway (toll) past Hobie Beach, Virginia Key and the Miami Seaquarium and watch for the signs to Crandon Park Beach.
 There are two entrances to two parking lots for a combination of 3,000 parking spaces.

 All articles on FloridaRambler.com are original, produced exclusively for our readers and protected by U.S. Copyright law.
 Any use or re-publication without written permission is against the law.